icgc-argo/argo-docs/docs/data-access/daco/approval.md

 You can now access ICGC Controlled Data in the following data portals:

-- [ICGC ARGO Data Platform](https://platform.icgc-argo.org/) - For more information, consult the [Accessing and Downloading Data documentation](/docs/data-access/data-download)
+- [ICGC ARGO Data Platform](https://platform.icgc-argo.org/) - If you have never logged in to the ARGO Data Platform, [please log in to initialize your account](https://platform.icgc-argo.org/).
+Access to ICGC ARGO Controlled Data will be authorized **within 24 hours after your account is initialized**.
+For more information, consult the [Accessing and Downloading Data documentation](/docs/data-access/data-download)
-- [ICGC 25K Data Portal](https://dcc.icgc.org/) - For more information, consult the [ICGC 25K Data Download documentation](https://docs.icgc.org/download/downloading-data/.).
+- [ICGC 25K Data Portal](https://dcc.icgc.org/) - Access to ICGC 25K Controlled Data will be authorized **within 24 hours after DACO approval**.
+For more information, consult the [ICGC 25K Data Download documentation](https://docs.icgc.org/download/downloading-data/.).
 - [EGA Data Portal](https://ega-archive.org) - For more information, consult the Guide to Data Access: https://ega-archive.org/access/data-access .

 ### Editing an Approved Application